mcadariu/concurrency-experiments/README.md

-Repo for storing experiments using concurrent data structures from [The Art of Multiprocessor Programming](https://shop.elsevier.com/books/the-art-of-multiprocessor-programming/herlihy/978-0-12-415950-1).
+Repo for storing experiments with concurrent data structures from [The Art of Multiprocessor Programming](https://shop.elsevier.com/books/the-art-of-multiprocessor-programming/herlihy/978-0-12-415950-1).